securisec/r2wiki/analysis/avr.md

 <!-- TITLE: Avr -->

 > Work in progress.
-Woud love to see any writeups about avr {.is-danger}
+Woud love to see any writeups about avr

 # avr CTF writeups
 [Owning the fridge @mrmacete](https://github.com/mrmacete/writeups/blob/master/rhme2/writeups/owning_the_fridge.md)